LuxRemix: Lighting Decomposition and Remixing for Indoor Scenes: Multi-view Light Editing

 We encode the decomposed lighting into a relightable 3D Gaussian splatting representation that enables real-time rendering and interactive manipulation of individual light sources from any viewpoint (see \cref{fig:relightable_3dgs}).
 Building upon 3D Gaussian splatting \cite{KerblKLD2023}, we extend each Gaussian with per-light HDR RGB coefficients, storing the appearance contribution from each light source (including ambient lighting) separately.
 At render time, we linearly combine these per-light contributions with user-controlled light intensity or color to produce the final appearance under arbitrary lighting configurations.
 This representation preserves the real-time rendering capabilities of standard 3D Gaussian splatting while enabling independent control over each light source.

 We optimize this representation in two stages.
 First, we pretrain a standard 3D Gaussian splatting model \cite{YeLKTYPSYHTK2025} on the original multi-view input images to establish the geometric structure and spatial distribution of Gaussians.
-Second, we freeze all geometric and appearance parameters, then introduce and optimize per-light RGB coefficients for each Gaussian using the decomposed multi-view lighting images.
+Second, we freeze all geometric and appearance parameters, then introduce per-light RGB coefficients for each Gaussian, initialized from the multi-view harmonization outputs, and optimize them using the decomposed multi-view lighting images.
 We train these coefficients in linear HDR space with differentiable tone mapping, jointly solving for per-Gaussian and per-light color scaling factors that ensure the recombined lighting matches the original input images.
 Our training uses an L1 loss for the individual per-light images and an L1 composition loss for consistency with the original input views.